JUNIOR DEVELOPMENT

 • 600m Run

 EXERCISES ARE MEASURED AND RECORDED.
 Although most of our athletes are competitive, this is not meant to be a competition.
 The purpose is to track improvement and provide positive feedback to our athletes.
-The results are posted HERE.
+The results are posted HERE (2026 Results Coming Soon!).

 HIGH JUMP FOCUS

 THE SKY'S THE LIMIT FOR JD HIGH JUMP ATHLETES!
-And to help them reach their potential, we offer a JD High Jump Focus group on Thursdays during regular training from 6:00-6:45pm.
+And to help them reach their potential, we offer a JD High Jump Focus group on Saturdays during regular training from 10:00-11:00am March until October (August off).
 This small group of dedicated JD athletes focuses on developing the skills and experience needed to be successful in high jump.

 PROGRAM OVERVIEW: